Topic Menu

 When you apply, you will be asked to prove important parts of your application.
 This means you may have to show documents such as birth certificates, Social Security cards, state ID cards, driver licenses, or passports.
 You may also need documents that show your income and expenses.
 This could include pay stubs, bank statements and proof of rent (such as a lease or rent receipt).
 These documents must be less than 30 days old.

-When you submit a FIP application, you are swearing that all of the information you gave is true and complete to the best of your knowledge.
+When you submit a FIP application, you are swearing that all the information you give is true and complete to the best of your knowledge.
 So, if you don’t understand a question, it is better to ask for help than to guess.

 MDHHS will contact you and set up a conference to go over your family’s FIP application.
-They will ask about any parts of the application that you did not complete, and you can ask questions to help you understand.
+They will ask about any parts of the application that you did not complete, and you can also ask questions.
 You should bring your important documents to this conference.
 The conference is also an opportunity to learn about your rights.
 You can bring someone with you to this conference if you need help.

 Getting FIP

 Once you are approved, you will get a Bridge Card.
 A Bridge Card is like a debit card that can be used at many stores and markets.
 You can use your Bridge Card to withdraw cash at ATMs.
-There are some restrictions on what you may buy with your Bridge Card.
 If you need to order a new Bridge Card, call 888-678-8914.

 Reporting Changes